The comments were strikingly different from the those made by Pulis back in 2015 when he had Gnabry on loan at West Brom from Arsenal.

 The return to north London

-And then there was Tuesday night at the Tottenham Hotspur Stadium.
+And then there was the Champions League night at the Tottenham Hotspur Stadium.

 He showed everybody what English football was missing when he became only the second German to score four or more goals in a Champions League match alongside former Bayern forward Mario Gomez.